ImagineAPP/ImagineApp/README.md

 ### Developed Apps
 **COVID-19 CollaborativeTracker**  <br>
-Open-source software application that maps the transmission potential of COVID-19 on public transport routes.
+Open-source software application that maps the transmission potential of COVID-19 on public transport routes [<more>](https://github.com/imagine-apps/COVID-19/wiki).

 ### Supporters
 The following organizations and companies support the initiative: <br>